owlbarn/tutorial/chapters/diffequation.md

 Besides, other methods also exist.
 For example, the Adams-Bashforth Method and Backward Differentiation Formula (BDF) are both multi-step methods that utilise not just the information such as derivative of the current step, but also of previous time steps to compute the solution at next step.
 In recent years, the Bulirsch-Stoer method is known to be both accurate and efficient computation-wise.
 Discussion of these advanced numerical methods and techniques are beyond the scope of this book.
-Please refer to [@press2007numerical] for more information.

 ## Owl-ODE